 How expensive is it to live in Australia?

-It’s challenging to advise students how much it will cost for one year of living expenses, as it depends on where a student lives and his/her lifestyle and spending habits.
+It’s challenging to advise students how much it will cost for one year of living expenses, as it depends on where you wish to live and your lifestyle and spending habits.

-Generally speaking, the cost of living in Australia is comparable to Canada.
-Most OzTREKK students find that living in Australia is more expensive than living in North America, especially clothing and dining out.
+Generally speaking, the cost of living in Australia is comparable to Canada; however, most OzTREKK students find that living in Australia is more expensive than living in North America, especially clothing and dining out.
+Some have said the costs are similar to living in Toronto or Vancouver.

-According to Australian Government records, the average international student in Australia spends approximately $404 AUD (based on the most recent financial requirements for a visa) per week on living expenses, and this includes international and domestic travel costs.
+According to Australian Government records, the average international student in Australia spends approximately AUD$450+ per week on living expenses.
 This figure really depends on the city in which you live, whether you live on campus, just off campus or in a less expensive suburb near your university, and how frugal may or may not be in spending your cash!

 As an international student in Australia, we recommend you factor in the following estimated costs: